Photos by the wonderful Mel Taing

 🔄 Visit + Engage

-Beginning May 2, 2025, stop by outside the Harvard EdPortal at 224 Western Ave, Allston, MA to take or leave items in the swap boxes.
+Stop by the Harvard EdPortal at 224 Western Ave, Allston, MA to take or leave items in the outdoor swap boxes.
 Additionally, through quarterly workshops, participants can learn new skills, craft items to share, and deepen their connection to the neighborhood.
-Check back soon for more info on workshops!

 🫖 Pottery Exchange – mugs, cups, bowls, vases, vessels— anything ceramic is welcome, including handmade or commercially made items